 Newly Diagnosed or Presumptive Cases

 Early identification and treatment of Arachnoiditis is important to prevent the serious complications of Adhesive Arachnoiditis.
-If you’re newly diagnosed, suspect that you have Arachnoiditis, or are one of the many thousands who have been misdiagnosed, you will find the tools to get started on your treatment plan and to connect with others like you.
+If you’re newly diagnosed, suspect that you have Arachnoiditis, or are one of the many thousands who have been misdiagnosed for years, you will find the tools to get started on your treatment plan and to connect with others like you here.

 EMERGENCY STARTING PROTOCOL